 I think the best way we protect our clients is by personally checking out the facilities and making sure they have the same values we do.
 I know as an interventionist with Compassionate Interventions, I have often checked a place out prior to using them.
 A couple times I flew in and checked it out on my own dime, instead of attending on a professionals weekend.
 Sure, it cost some money, but getting the one on one attention as a visiting professional allowed me to see things and participate in programming that I wouldn’t have been allowed to do with a group of professionals.

 Secondly, as an owner of a transitional living program (structured and supervised sober living with outpatient therapy), called “Oregon Trail Recovery,” I try to work with programs that prepare clients for long term recovery by treating them, not warehousing them.
-I think practitioners need to look for sober living or transitional living who do what they say they’re going to do.
-No matter if I am providing transitional living, or intervening and transporting somebody to residential, I am always trying to work with people who do the right thing for the right reason.
+I think practitioners need to look for trustworthy sober living or transitional living.
+For example, I am always trying to work with people who do the right thing for the right reason.

 I appreciate this topic.
-I first read it when I woke up and thought about it as I was getting my first cup of morning coffee.
-These are the kinds of discussions we need to have to make sure we are tightening up our programs to be the best clinical programs they can be.
-Sure, we need to keep the lights on and the doors open, but I’ve already proven to myself that I can do that, provide great services, consistent outings, and a safe environment without gouging the insurance companies.
+I first read it when I woke up. and was getting my first cup of morning coffee.
+These are the kinds of discussions we need to have to make sure we are tightening up our programs.
+Sure, we need to keep the lights on and the doors open.
+However, I’ve already proven to myself that I can do that, provide great services, consistent outings, and a safe environment without gouging the insurance companies.